 Arts and Culture Wall of Fame

 The Arts and Culture Committee maintains a Wall of Fame for artists in the area that have been recognized for their significant contribution to the arts and cultural life of Niagara Falls.
+Learn more about the Wall of Fame, including nomination forms.

 Sports Wall of Fame

 The Sports Wall of Fame was created to honour and perpetuate the names and deeds of those individuals whose athletic abilities have brought fame to themselves and their community.
+Learn more about the Sports Wall of Fame.

 Summer Trillium Awards